Elastic and resonance structures of the nucleon from hadronic tensor in lattice QCD: implications for neutrino-nucleon scattering and hadron physics: Matrix elements extraction for the elastic and transition form factors

-As mentioned above, we can now use the hadronic tensor formalism to extract the form factors from the 4pt/2pt correlation functions.
-We use the BR method in the following to explore the reconstruction of the spectral weights from these 4pt/2pt correlation functions.
+We can now map the hadronic tensor formalism to the inverse problem with a Laplace transform, use the BR method to explore the reconstruction of the spectral weights from these 4pt/2pt correlation functions.
+One can extract the form factors from the spectral weights.

 Following the functional form in Eq.~\eqref{eqn:general3}, the ratio of 4pt to 2pt correlation functions can be expressed in the following functional form:

-To determine the values of $W_n(\vec{q})$ required for extracting the form factors, one encounters the challenge of selecting suitable prior values, particularly when prior knowledge of the spectral weight of the excited states is lacking.
-On the contrary, the selection of a prior can introduce unknown systematic uncertainties.
-Nevertheless, the BR method does not explicitly depend on the knowledge of physics and does not necessitate the provision of priors associated with the physical state parameters.
-Below, we demonstrate how the ratio of 4pt to 2pt correlation functions can be transformed into a continuous form suitable for applying the BR method.
-If written in a continuous form, we have from Eq.~\eqref{eqn:general4}:
+where we have $W_0 \propto G_E^2$ and $W_1 \propto (G_E^*)^2$.
+Here we have dropped the kinematic parameters to simplify the notation.
+By denoting the time separation between the two inserted currents $\tau=t_2-t_1$, and comparing this with Eq.~\eqref{eq:laplace}, we can transform ratio of 4pt to 2pt correlation functions into a continuous form suitable for applying the BR method: